 Limitation on Benefits and Enforcement.
 The parties intend that no person or entity other than one of them is or shall be entitled to bring any action to enforce any provision of this Agreement against any of them.
 The covenants, undertakings and agreements set forth herein shall be solely for the benefit of and shall be enforceable only by the parties hereto, or their respective successors and permitted assigns.

 Recovery of Costs of Enforcement.
-If either party sues the other to enforce any provision of this Agreement, the prevailing party shall be entitled to recover, in addition to any other remedy, reimbursement for reasonable attorneys’ fees, court costs, costs of investigation and other related expenses incurred in connection therewith.
+If either party sues the other to enforce any provision of this Agreement, the prevailing party shall be entitled to recover, for actions and/or proceedings at all levels, in addition to any other remedy, reimbursement for reasonable attorneys’ fees, court costs, costs of investigation and other related expenses incurred in connection therewith.

 Further Assurances, Each party agrees to take all additional actions, cause all additional actions to be taken, execute such further documents and enter into such further agreements as may be necessary or appropriate for full effectuation of this Agreement and the agreements and transactions contemplated hereby.